scala/scala-lang/_posts/2024-10-24-post-mortem-3.6.0.md

 On Friday, 18th of October 2024, during the publication process of **3.6.0-RC1** an incident occurred that ended up in publishing Scala **3.6.0** instead.
-After an internal investigation, we pinpointed the incident to be of technical nature.
+After an internal investigation, we pinpointed the incident to be technical in nature.

-Within one hour of catching the issue, the
-[Scala Core Team](https://scala-lang.org/scala-core/) mitigated the problem and started the Scala **3.6.1** release – that is to be treated as RC, which is available since Saturday 19th October.
+Within one hour of the issue being reported, the [Scala Core Team](https://scala-lang.org/scala-core/) mitigated the problem by starting the Scala **3.6.1** release – which is to be treated like an RC; it has been available since Saturday 19th October.
 Scala **3.6.0** was abandoned and promptly announced to the public as broken.

 We apologize to the Scala users for any inconvenience it might have caused.
 We